Bamboo IdentificationHome

 Synonym: Sinarundinaria Nakai.

-The genus was originally described for a single species with a very dense, spathed, unilateral racemose inflorescence rather like a small toothbrush, and short rhizomes.
-It has often been suggested that it should be included in the earlier, Himalayan genus Thamnocalamus Munro, which also has rather dense, initially spathed inflorescences.
-However, bud and branch morphology as well as molecular evidence suggest that they are not so closely related.
+Fargesia, a temperate clumping genus endemic to C & W China, has included up to about 100 species, but most were misplaced.
+The genus was originally described for a species with a very dense, apparently spathed, unilateral, racemose, toothbrush-like inflorescences, and short rhizomes.
+It was once considered that it should be included in the earlier, Himalayan genus Thamnocalamus, which also has somewhat dense inflorescences with persistent leaf sheaths.
+However, bud and branch morphology as well as molecular evidence suggest that Fargesia & Thamnocalamus are not closely related.

-The genus Sinarundinaria Nakai was published for cultivated plants of F. nitida and F. murieliae sent from Kew to Japan.
+The genus Sinarundinaria Nakai was published for cultivated plants of F. nitida and F. murielae sent from Kew to Japan.
 Flowering of both species has confirmed that they belong in Fargesia, where Sinarundinaria is now placed as a synonym.
 Sinarundinaria was for a while used in a very broad sense covering the genera Yushania, Drepanostachyum, Himalayacalamus, Chimonocalamus and Otatea as well as Fargesia nitida, assuming that F. nitida would have open inflorescences, which it does not.

 Yi, T.P.
 (1988).
 A study on the genus Fargesia Franch. from China.
 J. Bamboo Res.
 7(2): 1–119.